 Carriers who accept embargoed items will likely take on more freight than usual, causing inevitable shipping delays.
 In addition, if the speed of your supply chain has been affected by a range of external factors, it is better to let your customers know about the freight shipping regulations you face and notify them about a longer than usual waiting time.

-When a carrier imposes an embargo on a location that you commonly import or export from, you may have to look for a more expensive carrier company to complete the delivery.
+When a carrier imposes an LTL freight embargo on a location that you commonly import or export from, you may have to look for a more expensive carrier company to complete the delivery, resulting in higher LTL freight quotes.
 Same way, if the carrier’s capacity is tight due to extremely high demand, the freight rates will increase.
 However, early planning can contribute to the final pricing of your shipment.

 GoShip has a mission to make all freight shipping affordable, convenient, and possible under any circumstances.
-We cooperate with the leading freight carriers so that clients can easily find a compatible option through the self-service platform.
+We cooperate with the leading freight carriers so that clients can easily find a compatible option and get a the right LTL quote through the self-service platform.
 GoShip services include:

 - LTL Shipping